TSX KNT

 • Minor variations may occur during the addition of rounded numbers.

-• Estimations used metric units (metres, tonnes and g/t)
+• Estimations used metric units (metres, tonnes and g/t).

-• Gold equivalents are calculated as AuEq = Au g/t + Cu%*1.607*92.8% + Ag g/t*0.0125*89%.
-Gold price US$1,600/oz; Silver US$20/oz; Copper US$3.75/lb.
+• Gold equivalents are calculated as AuEq = Au g/t + Cu%*1.6481+ Ag g/t*0.0114.
+Gold price US$1,700/oz; Silver US$22.5/oz; Copper US$4.00/lb.
 Metal payabilities and recoveries are incorporated into the AuEq formula.
-Recoveries of 92.8% for copper and 89% for silver.
+Recoveries of 95% for copper and 80% for silver were used.

 Maps & Figures